The March For Our Lives Movement Looks Very Different Now

 ”

-Daud Mumin, an 18-year-old activist from West Jordan, Utah, said that gun violence has always been part of his life — he lost a close friend to gun violence at 14 — but it wasn’t until the March for Our Lives Utah chapter was founded that he could do something about it.
-Now part of the March for Our Lives national leadership, Daud says he has witnessed the organization’s focus transform from school shootings to “progressive, radical, and revolutionary” approaches to gun violence in its many forms.
+Daud Mumin, an 18-year-old activist from West Jordan, Utah, says that gun violence has always been part of his life — he lost a close friend to gun violence at 14 — but it wasn’t until the March for Our Lives Utah chapter was founded that he knew what to do about it.
+Now part of the March for Our Lives national leadership, Daud says he has witnessed the organization’s focus shift from school shootings to “progressive, radical, and revolutionary” approaches to gun violence in its many forms.

 “Before, gun violence was treated as a bottom-of-the-list voting issue, not something that people were actually organizing around,” Daud said.
 “But I’ve started seeing groups like MFOL amping up demands.
 MFOL is taking strong stances.”

-Black and brown students have often had to fight for their own resources and funding when it comes to activism.
-Two years ago, then-16-year-old Diego Garcia raised $20,000 so that his reverend and 50 of his friends could get on a bus from the Immaculate Conception Catholic Church in Chicago to Washington, D.C., to join over 200,000 protesters in the 2018 March For Our Lives.
-Each of them knew somebody — a friend, classmate, or relative — who’d been impacted by gun violence.
+Black and brown students have often had to fight for their own resources and funding when it comes to activism, including in the anti-gun violence movement.
+Two years ago, then-16-year-old Diego Garcia raised $20,000 so that his reverend and 50 of his friends could get on a bus from the Immaculate Conception Catholic Church in Chicago to Washington, D.C., to join over 200,000 protesters in the March for Our Lives.
+Each of them knew somebody — a friend, classmate, or relative — who had been impacted by gun violence.
 “I saw that if other kids were speaking up after they were impacted by gun violence, I could speak up for my community, too,” Diego said.

 Advertisement

-On the street corners of Chicago, where Friday nights are the deadliest, Diego helps organize block parties to deter violence and keep youth off the streets.
+On the street corners of Chicago, where Friday nights are the deadliest, Diego helps organize block parties to help keep youth from engaging in violence.
 He also coordinates voter registration campaigns in Chicago churches, since religion can be an important way to reach Latinx voters.
-Most recently, he organized a “Party to the Polls” campaign that drew out dozens of young voters with live music and taco trucks.
+Most recently, he organized a “Party to the Polls” campaign that drew dozens of young voters with live music and taco trucks.

-Now, activists are gearing up for what they believe will be the greatest political fight of their lives: the 2020 presidential elections.
+Now, activists are gearing up for what they believe will be the greatest political fight of their lives: the 2020 presidential election.
 As first-time voters who came up in a world marked by tragedy and resistance, they hope 2020 will be a turning point.

-Already, we’ve seen massive returns for the investments of youth activists and voters in gun reform.
-The 2018 midterm elections, which elected a historic gun-sense majority to the House of Representatives, showed that Democratic candidates could actively campaign on gun reform — and win.
-For the first time in twenty years, the NRA’s ratings are net-unfavorable.
-In October, Giffords and MFOL hosted a gun violence forum with the 2020 Democratic candidates, showing how much society had changed: for the first time, presidential candidates were competing to appear the strongest on guns.
+We've already seen massive returns on the efforts young activists have made in the gun-reform movement.
+In the 2018 midterm elections, gun-reform advocates like Rep. Lucy McBath ran and won, resulting in a Democratic majority in the U.S. House of Representatives that eventually passed a universal background checks bill, a ban on high-capacity magazines, and more.
+For the first time in 20 years, the NRA’s ratings are net-unfavorable.
+In October, Giffords and the March for Our Lives hosted a forum with the 2020 Democratic candidates, showing how much society had changed: For the first time, presidential candidates were competing to appear the strongest on gun reform.

-With their newfound communal power, these activists hope to, finally, wrestle the power away from corrupt politicians who are controlled by the NRA, who currently control the presidency and have a stranglehold on the U.S. Senate, making it impossible for bills that are crucial to saving lives, such as universal background checks, to pass.
+With their newfound communal power, these activists hope to, finally, wrestle the power away from corrupt politicians who are controlled by the NRA: the same ones who currently control the presidency and have a stranglehold on the U.S. Senate, blocking bills that are crucial to saving lives, such as the House's background checks bill.

 Advertisement